 If you’re running a business or working as a leader within your company, you know how everyday operations are meant to play out.
-You’re familiar with best interview and hiring practices, know what it takes to close deals with stakeholders and are even familiar with the best way to ensure employees can sign up for healthcare.
-But the thing is, regardless of how many policies you have in place, there will come a time when you face something you weren’t prepared for.
+You’re familiar with best interview and hiring practices, know what it takes to close deals with stakeholders and are even familiar with the best way to ensure employees sign up for healthcare.
+But regardless of how many policies you have in place, there will come a time when you face something you weren’t prepared for.

-What is a crisis management plan?
+What does crisis management mean?

-Step 1: Assess the emergency and its impact
+1. Assess the emergency and its impact

-Step 2: Take immediate action
+2. Take immediate action

 Once everyone is moved to a safe location, you need to think about what your team needs on a mental and emotional level.
 Will this crisis impact how your team is able to do their jobs?
 Does the company need to shut down for a few days while people assess the situation?
 Do you need to bring therapists on-site to help your employees deal with what happened and effectively manage the ensuing stress?
 Depending on the scale of the emergency, these are all things to consider.

-Step 3: Remain a leader
+3. Remain a leader

 When a crisis occurs, it’s easy to get caught up in the panic of the situation.
 While you could let someone else take charge, it’s your duty as a leader to remain calm and maintain your position of authority.
-There are many different types of leaders, but all of them need to be able to shepherd their team through a crisis.
+There are many different types of leaders, but all of them need to shepherd their team through a crisis.
 Take a breath and stay composed – your team needs you.

-Step 4: Be there for your team
+4. Be there for your team

-Step 6: Perform damage control
+6. Perform damage control

 Part of developing and retaining customer loyalty is reassuring customers after a crisis.
 Depending on the nature of the crisis, you may need to send emails or make phone calls to clients explaining what happened and the impact on them.
 You may also need to issue statements to the press or meet with governing boards for your industry.
 Remember that a crisis not only affects you and your team – it can also touch all those you do business with.

-Step 7: Look ahead
+7. Look ahead

 If the crisis was something that could have been prevented, developing a crisis management plan that ensures this same incident never happens again is the final step.
 Anticipation is power, and though you weren’t able to prevent this particular crisis, you can take steps to strengthen your business so it’s less vulnerable in the future.